-- Several Further Education Providers;
+- four Further Education colleges;

 - two Higher Education institutions; and

 - a wide range of programmes of study to choose from.

 Colleges also offer students financial, personal and learning supports.
 This booklet aims to give you the information you need to help your son or daughter to make the right choice for them.